December is the end of the year, and it can be both a time of great joy and bitter sorrows.

-The blockbuster film that featured Leonardo Di Caprio and Kate Winslet highlighted a prominent heart-shaped Tanzanite pendant necklace that was filled with Diamonds.
+The blockbuster film featuring Leonardo Di Caprio and Kate Winslet highlighted a prominent heart-shaped Tanzanite pendant necklace filled with Diamonds.

 The necklace was called Heart of the Ocean.

-According to legends, the Masai cattle herders first saw Tanzanite around 30 years prior, after a fire caused by a lightning strike consumed extensive woodlands in Tanzania.
+According to legends, the Masai cattle herders in the middle ages first saw Tanzanites around 30 years prior, after a fire caused by a lightning strike consumed extensive woodlands in Tanzania.

-They realized that the dark Zoisite stones had changed color into a splendid blue-purple, convincing them that Tanzanite was made by the heavens and transported to Earth by a bolt of lightning.
+They realized that the dark Zoisite stones had changed into colors including a splendid blue-purple, convincing them that Tanzanite was made by the heavens and transported to Earth by a bolt of lightning.

 Tanzanite is the perfect present for a couple’s 24th anniversary.

-The name Turquoise is taken from the French adjective ‘Turqueise’ or ‘Pierre Turqueise’, meaning ‘Turkish stone’.
+The name Turquoise comes from the French adjective ‘Turquoise’ or ‘Pierre Turquoise,’ meaning ‘Turkish stone.’

 The stone was believed to have been first brought to Europe from Turkestan or the Sinai Peninsula, a Turkish domain.

-The Zircon gets its name from the German ‘Zirkon’, Arabic ‘Zarqun’, or the Persian ‘Zargun’.
+Zircon gets its name from the German ‘Zirkon,’ Arabic ‘Zarqun,’ or the Persian ‘Zargun.’